SpanishInquisition49/Laboratorio-II/README.md

-# Laboratorio-II
+# Laboratorio II
-Repo for University class
+This repo contains exrcises for Laboratorio II class